-- The carrying value of the council's portfolio of PWLB loans is £157.445 million.
-The fair value has been calculated as £138.981 million and this measures the economic effect of the terms agreed with the PWLB compared with the terms that would be offered for market transactions undertaken at the balance sheet date.
+- The carrying value of the council's portfolio of PWLB loans is £147.208 million.
+The fair value has been calculated as £127.960 million and this measures the economic effect of the terms agreed with the PWLB compared with the terms that would be offered for market transactions undertaken at the balance sheet date.
 The difference between the carrying value and the fair value measures the additional interest that the council will pay over the remaining terms of the loans under the agreements with the PWLB, against what would be paid if the loans were at prevailing market rates.
 However, the council has a continuing ability to borrow at concessionary rates from the PWLB rather than from the markets.
 If the council were to seek to avoid the projected loss by repaying the loans to the PWLB, the PWLB would raise a penalty charge for early redemption and charge a premium for the additional interest that would not be paid.
 The fair value of PWLB loans has been calculated by discounting the contractual cash flows at the market rate for local authority loans of the same remaining term.
-This represents level 2 on the valuation hierarchy being inputs other than quoted prices that are observable for the liability e.g. interest rates or yields for similar instruments. - A Lender Option Borrower Option (LOBO) loan amounting to £5.000 million was repaid during the 2023/24 financial year, and no LOBO loans are outstanding at March 2024. - The fair value of long-term creditors is more than the carrying amount due to fair value being calculated on discounted contractual cash flows at the AA bond yield of the same remaining term.
+This represents level 2 on the valuation hierarchy being inputs other than quoted prices that are observable for the liability e.g. interest rates or yields for similar instruments. - No Lender Option Borrower Option (LOBO) loans were outstanding or utilised during 2024-25. - The fair value of long-term creditors is more than the carrying amount due to fair value being calculated on discounted contractual cash flows at the AA bond yield of the same remaining term.
 This represents level 2 on the valuation hierarchy being inputs other than quoted prices that are observable for the liability e.g. interest rates or yields for similar instruments.